1990 Bangladesh mass uprising: General election 1986

 In March 1986, Ershad declared that a general election would be held on 7 May.
 BNP led 7-Party Alliance decided to boycott the election and declared nationwide strikes to foil the election.
 15-Party Alliance led by Awami League initially declared to boycott the election on 17 March 1986.

 On 19 March at the Laldighi field of Chittagong, Sheikh Hasina declared:

 But later, on the night of 21 March 1986, Sheikh Hasina declared that the Awami League and 15-party alliance will join the election.

-Infuriated by the decision, five leftist parties including Workers Party, Jatiya Samajtantrik Dal etc. of the 15-party alliance withdrew themselves from the alliance after the announcement and decided to boycott the election with 7-party alliance.
+Following the decision, five leftist parties including Workers' Party, Jatiya Samajtantrik Dal of the 15-party alliance withdrew themselves from the alliance and decided to boycott the election with 7-party alliance.

-The sudden participation of Awami League and its seven allies in the election gave a relief for next couple of years to the Ershad regime that had already launched a new party Jatiya Party and weakened the anti-Ershad movement for next couple of years.
+The participation of Awami League and its seven allies in the election gave a path for next couple of years to the Ershad regime that had already created a new political party Jatiya Party and weakened the anti-Ershad movement in the country.